 b.
 Provide the employee with procedural fairness throughout the process.
 This means clearly expressing the allegations to them, granting them an opportunity to respond, and considering that response before making your decision.

 There is no ‘one size fits all’ approach to take with respect to such matters.
 You should seek advice from us before taking any steps in this regard.

 Employees are often the custodians of valuable confidential information belonging to the company.
 They are also often the custodians of valuable commercial relationships that they gain as a consequence of their employment (for example, they may develop a close professional relationship with your best paying client or customer).

 The risk in such situations is that the employee will leave and repay your trust by using that confidential information to compete with you, or poaching your clients.

 You can mitigate this risk by ensuring you have effective protections for confidentiality as well as for restraint of trade.
 Contrary to popular belief, restraints of trade are enforceable so long as they are drafted properly.
-Again there is no ‘one size fits all’ approach that can be taken in this regard, and you should seek advice from us about how you can make a restraint effective and enforceable.
+Again there is no ‘one size fits all’ approach that can be taken in this regard, and you should seek advice from our HR Lawyers in Sydney about how you can make a restraint effective and enforceable.